-But engineered wood flooring has come into its own, and it has many strong points that make it a better choice for many homeowners.
+Engineered wood flooring has come into its own, though, and it has many strong points that make it a better choice for many homeowners.

 For one thing, less hardwood is consumed in the manufacturing of engineered wood.
 Only the top, thin layer is hardwood, with the rest a plywood-like composite that makes good use of wood byproducts.